 Vietnam banks urged to step up third-party risk management

-The Hanoitimes - Most Vietnamese banks are still struggling to comply with the banking authority’s regulations related to digital transformation, particularly those concerning the management of third-party risks.
+Most Vietnamese banks are still struggling to comply with the banking authority’s regulations related to digital transformation, particularly those concerning the management of third-party risks.

 Digital transformation has given rise to increased outsourcing of operations and services by banks to third-party vendors, leading to growing information security threats.
 Experts, therefore, urged local banks to step up third-party risk management.

 Cost savings are not the only reason why third-party services are on the rise in banking.
 Beyond that, third-party vendors give banks access to specialist capabilities and technologies that they might not yet be able to build or maintain in-house, said PwC’s experts at a workshop themed “Managing third-party risks under Circular 18” for members of the Vietnam Banks Association (VNBA).

 Despite the evident benefits of using third-party providers, the associated risks are not to be ignored.
 A few years ago, hundreds of customers’ bank statements were stolen from a bank in Singapore, following unauthorised access into a server containing such information on an off-site printing facility.
 And earlier this year, a data and analytics firm catering to some of the biggest financial institutions in the US failed to secure millions of private financial documents after a major data breach.